 Did you know that one-to-one and one-to-many marketing are two very different approaches to marketing?
 That’s what we’ll look at together. 👇🏼

-- One-to-one marketing ➡️ Personalized marketing that aims to create one-to-one relationships with each potential or existing customer, focusing on the customer experience, collecting data on their preferences, buying behaviors and online habits.
+- One-to-one marketing ➡️ Personalized marketing that aims to create one-to-one relationships with each potential or existing customer, focusing on the customer experience, collecting specific data on their needs, purchase behaviors and online habits.

 Roughly speaking, the main differences between these two marketings come down to personalization, purpose and communication channels. 💭

 The different personalization strategies

 Personalization is a key element 🗝️ of this marketing because it allows businesses to create unique experiences (we all dream of that, after all…) 🪄.
 There are a multitude of personalization strategies, but today we’re going to focus on 3 in particular, let’s get started! ⬇️